NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Answer: B

-Explanation: Elevated GGT and macrocytosis (high MCV) are markers of latest heavy alcohol use.
+Explanation: Elevated GGT and macrocytosis (high MCV) are markers of accurate heavy alcohol use.

 Question: 1352